franceskoback/CUTnRUN/README.md

 5. nano that bash script output and put #!/usr/bin/env bash on top of bash script if submitting as job
 6. Rename 03_SEACRcall.sh to three_SEACRcall.sh if submitting as a job-- DONE change this to be three, four, etc instead of starting with numbers
 7. qsub -cwd -pe smp 12 -l mem_free=12G -l scratch=1000G -l h_rt=50:00:00 -m bea -M frances.koback@gladstone.ucsf.edu three_SEACRcall.sh
-8. run 04_Annotation.py as shown below
+8. run four_Annotation.py as shown below
-10. make sure you have all packages downloaded in R (ChIPseeker,TxDb.Mmusculus.UCSC.mm10.knownGene, clusterProfiler,ReactomePA,tidyverse,ggupset, ggimage)
+9. make sure you have all packages downloaded in R (ChIPseeker,TxDb.Mmusculus.UCSC.mm10.knownGene, clusterProfiler,ReactomePA,tidyverse,ggupset, ggimage)
-11. change working directory in 04_Annotation.R : setwd("/wynton/group/gladstone/users/franceskoback/CUTnRUN/results/3_calledpeaks")
+10. change working directory in four_Annotation.R : setwd("/wynton/group/gladstone/users/franceskoback/CUTnRUN/results/three_calledpeaks")
 12. run "Rscript 04_Annotation.R" this will generate plots in the directory above.
 To move them to a new folder called "four_ChIPSeeker", do mv *.txt ../four_ChIPSeeker and mv *.png ../four_ChIPSeeker DONE: make a bash script to run 04_Annotation.py, 04_Annotation.R, and the above commands to move the outputs to the correct folder
 13. make a Homer folder in your software directory (or wherever you want to have it downloaded), navigate to that folder and type wet http://homer.ucsd.edu/homer/configureHomer.pl
 14. perl configureHomer.pl -install